yacoder/flatbuffers-with-spirit/README.md

 Instruction verified on Windows, but should not be very much different on OS X.

-- Have biicode and CMake installed.
+- Have fresh biicode and CMake installed.
 - Clone this repo.
 - `bii init` in the repo folder
 - `bii configure` with the right parameters (see *.cmd for examples, but you may need to change paths in there)